Sokushuu/app-api/README.md

 This template includes various endpoints, a D1 database, and integration tests using [Vitest](https://vitest.dev/) as examples.
 In endpoints, you will find [chanfana D1 AutoEndpoints](https://chanfana.com/endpoints/auto/d1) and a [normal endpoint](https://chanfana.com/endpoints/defining-endpoints) to serve as examples for your projects.

-Besides being able to see the OpenAPI schema (openapi.json) in the browser, you can also extract the schema locally no hassle by running this command `npm run schema`.
+Besides being able to see the OpenAPI schema (openapi.json) in the browser, you can also extract the schema locally no hassle by running this command `bun run schema`.

 <!-- dash-content-end -->